NeoxzAI/deepspeech-docs/README.md

 #### BAZEL path

-For BAZEL we need to add the path to the executable, very important to rename the executable to `bazel`.
+For BAZEL we need to add the path to the executable, make sure you rename the executable to `bazel`.

 To check the version installed you can run: